 9. Oriental sweetlips

 The oriental sweetlips is easy to spot as it has very definite continuous black stripes and large yellow eyes.

 10. Emperor angelfish

 Everyone loves an angelfish and Maldives has plenty of them!
 The emperor angelfish has thin blue and yellow stripes but is less boldly coloured than other fish.
 Its dark eye mask gives it away and makes it look like a bandit of the sea.

 11. Moorish Idol

-Made famous in the film Finding Nemo, the Moorish idol is a very regal-looking fish, with very clearly defined dark stripes and ‘pouty’ looking lips.
+Made famous in the film Finding Nemo, the Moorish idol is a very regal-looking black and yellow fish, with very clearly defined dark stripes and ‘pouty’ looking lips.

 Obviously, there are plenty more fish in the sea!
 But what I want to know is what have YOU seen?
 I saw these while I was splashing about in Thulusdhoo, but did you see different fish on other islands?
 Let me know in the comments below.